What is ESAT?

-The Foundation Ethiopian Satellite Television (ESAT), a non-governmental organization registered under the Dutch Chamber of Commerce is the owner of ESAT.
-ESAT’s operation in North America is also run by Advocacy for Media and Democracy in Ethiopia, a non-profit organisation incorporated in the United States.
+The Foundation of the Ethiopian Satellite Television (ESAT), a non-governmental organization registered under the Dutch Chamber of Commerce is the owner of ESAT.
+ESAT’s operation in North America is also run by Advocacy for Media and Democracy in Ethiopia, a non-profit organization incorporated in the United States.
 ESAT is powered by broad-based collective of exiled journalists, human rights advocates, civic society leaders and members in the Diaspora deeply committed to the principles of democracy, human rights and the rule of law.

 ESAT has a 13-member independent advisory board that is comprised of individuals that have proven track-records of being advocates of democracy and rule of law in Ethiopia.
 The main function of the board is to advise and oversee ESAT’s professionalism and impartiality and its commitment to journalistic principles of accuracy, balance and fairness

 ESAT produces daily news, in-depth news analysis, feature stories, panel discussions, interviews, entertainment, sports, historical and cultural programs.
 In addition, there are programs on health and the environment.
 Every effort is made in the programming to reflect the diversity of opinions as well as embrace the plurality of Ethiopian society; while ensuring that the content conforms to the strict guidelines of ESAT’s editorial policy.